SmileiPIC/Smilei/doc/Sphinx/synopsis.rst

 To face the diverse needs of the Smilei community, the code is developed in C++, based on an object-oriented architecture.
-Its modularity and user-friendly Python interface allows to run simulations in various dimensions (Cartesian 1D, 2D, 3D), to chose between various Maxwell solvers, particle pushers, interpolators, projectors, etc.
+Its modularity and user-friendly Python interface allows to run simulations in various geometries (Cartesian 1D, 2D, 3D or cylindrical with decomposition into azimuthal modes), to implement laser or plasma profile with any python function, to chose between various Maxwell solvers, particle pushers, interpolators, projectors and more !
-A whole set of run-time diagnostics (based on HDF5) and user-friendly (Python) :doc:`post-processing <post-processing>` tools complements the code.
+A whole set of run-time diagnostics (outputs in HDF5) and user-friendly (Python) :doc:`post-processing <post-processing>` tools complements the code.

 Co-developed by HPC specialists and physicists, Smilei is designed for high performances on massively-parallel super-computers.
 It benefits from a state-of-the-art hybrid MPI/OpenMP parallelization, dynamic load balancing and SIMD vectorization.
-It has been successfully tested on various architectures among which the most recent Intel Skylake (SKL) & Knigths Landing (KNL).
+It has been successfully tested on various architectures among which the most recent Intel Cascadelake (CSL) & Fujitsu A64FX (ARM).

 In Smilei, Maxwell’s equations are solved using a Yee mesh with centered electric and magnetic fields following the finite-difference time-domain (FDTD)